spamdaemon/zone/README.md

 ## $Math

-This is a wrapper for   window.Math.
+This is a wrapper for the global  Math object.

 ## $window

 This is a wrapper for the global window object.